arrow_upward

 News that Israel and Hamas have reached a hostage release deal is bittersweet for Ruth Strum as one of her sons is expected to be freed, but a second will be left behind in captivity for now.

-Although she has no information on their whereabouts in the heavily bombarded Gaza Strip, Ms Strum said she was sure they had been kept together.
+Although she has no information on their whereabouts in Gaza – which has been heavily bombarded by Israel – Ms Strum said she was sure they had been kept together.

 “But what will happen at the moment when they will be separated and told that one is coming out and one is not?” she said, her voice quivering.
 “I know that their strength is to be together, to be there for each other.”